 | Stamp Duty (if applicable — usually not payable on transfers into trust for no consideration) | Varies |

-The easiest way to ensure you’re getting a fair price is to compare this against care fees.
-Care currently costs about £1,700 per week — so the entire cost of a trust is typically equivalent to 2–4 weeks of care.
+When you compare the cost of a trust to the potential costs of care fees or family disputes, it’s one of the most cost-effective forms of protection available.
+Care currently costs around £1,200–£1,500 per week on average — so the entire cost of a trust is typically equivalent to just 1–2 weeks of care.
 The trust is a one-time fee that can protect your family for up to 125 years.
+MP Estate Planning is the first and only company in the UK that actively publishes all prices on YouTube, so you always know what to expect.

 Common Pitfalls to Avoid